These Vegan Peanut Butter Cups are made with simple ingredients and taste better than Reese’s!

 Instructions

-- Add 10 oz bag of chocolate chips, stirring on low heat, until melted (can take 5 minutes) *be sure not to burn chocolate and only melt on low*
+2. Add 10 oz bag of chocolate chips, stirring on low heat, until melted (can take 5 minutes) *be sure not to burn chocolate and only melt on low* Alternatively you can microwave in small increments and stir until melted, but be careful not to burn the chocolate.

-- Once chocolate is melted, add in 1/4 teaspoon sea salt and 1/4 teaspoon vanilla extract
+3. Once chocolate is melted, add in ¼ teaspoon sea salt and ¼ teaspoon vanilla extract and stir to combine

-- Once chocolate mixture is stirred and melted, line a 12 cup muffin tin with paper muffin liners
+4. Once the chocolate mixture is stirred and melted, line a 12 cup muffin tin with paper muffin liners

-- Add 3/4 cup of chilled peanutbutter (see note above) to a bowl *note - peanut butter should be thick not drippy)
+8. Add ¾ cup of chilled peanut butter (see note above) to a bowl *note - peanut butter should be thick not drippy)

-- Remove muffin tin from freezer and place 1 tablespoon of peanut butter mixture on top of each layer of chocolate
+10. Remove muffin tin from freezer and place distribute the peanut butter mixture on top of each layer of chocolate, flattening it down in the center

-- Drizzle one teaspoon of chocolate mixture over the tops of each muffin cup, making sure to cover the tops well
+11. Drizzle remaining chocolate mixture over the tops of each muffin cup, making sure to cover the peanut butter completely

 Nutrition Information: